One Final Thought: Inception (2010)

 Thanks to everyone who tune in and subscribe to the podcast and a big thank you to everyone who took the time to read my One Final Thought on Inception.

-Brian Sumner is the Host of Dude, What?! a collector of spinning toys, & a honorary Deli Lama (not to be confused with Dalai Lama)
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie & a honorary Deli Lama (not to be confused with Dalai Lama)

 Jim Miller